csmichael/dpcovid/README.md

-# dpcovid_code
+# Code for ICDE submission

-We publish the source codes for the experiments.
+We publish the source codes for the experiments for the submission.

-main.py contains the main codes.
+## Environment:

+Python: 3.9.2
+OS: Linux

 ## Prepare the dataset: